-Do you sweep and clean your bare concrete garage floor only to have it feeling gritty and dusty the next day?
-Even after washing it down, can you can run your fingers over the concrete once dry and get a white, dusty film on your fingertips?
-If so, you may have a problem with concrete dusting of your garage floor.
-This problem is actually more common than some may suspect.
-In most cases, however, dusting of your garage floor can be stopped or significantly reduced.
+Do you sweep or clean the concrete of your garage floor only to have it feeling gritty and dusty the next day?
+Even after washing it down, can you can run your fingers over the concrete once it is dry and get a white, dusty film on your fingertips?
+If so, you may have a problem with concrete dusting.
+The good news is that dusting of your garage floor can be stopped or significantly reduced in most cases.

 What is concrete dusting and what causes it?

-Dusting is the chalking and/or powdering of the concrete at the surface.
-It is primarily caused by the disintegration or breaking down of the very top layer of weakened concrete.
-Foot traffic, cars, and yes, even cleaning, can just add to the problem.
+Dusting is the white chalking and/or powdering of the concrete at the surface.
+It is primarily caused by the slow disintegration of a weak top layer of concrete.
+Foot traffic, cars, and yes, even cleaning can enhance the problem.

 There are many reasons for this weakened layer of concrete.
-It can range from poor mixing of the concrete, excess clay or silt in the concrete mix, old age, or even insufficient curing at the surface.
+It can range from poor mixing of the concrete at the plant, excess clay or silt in the concrete mix, old age, or even insufficient curing at the surface.
 The most common reason, however, is excess bleed water at the surface during the finishing process.

 How to stop a dusting garage floor

 Fortunately, stopping concrete dusting of your garage floor is not a difficult process in most cases.
-Doing so not only fixes the dusting problem, it seals your concrete and protects it from further damage at the same time.
+Doing so will not only slow down or fix the dusting problem, it can also seal your concrete and protect it from further damage at the same time.

-For light dusting, the simple solution is to apply a siliconate penetrating sealer.
-Siliconate sealers chemically react with the concrete and form a calcium silicate barrier at the surface.
+For very light dusting, a simple solution is to apply a siliconate penetrating sealer.
+Siliconate sealers chemically react with the concrete to form a calcium silicate barrier at the surface.
 This barrier not only seals the concrete, it helps to strengthen the weakened layer of laitance at the surface.

-Siliconate sealers do not change the appearance of the concrete, but it will bead water and protect the concrete from road salts, freeze thaw damage, and even help resist stains.
+Siliconate sealers do not change the appearance of the concrete, but they will bead water and protect the concrete from road salts, freeze thaw damage, and even help resist stains.
 Application is easy and the only prep necessary is to clean the garage floor.
-You can learn more about siliconate sealers here.
+You can learn more about siliconate sealers here, including what we recommend.

-If the dusting is a bit more extreme, but the surface isn’t so soft that you can easily scratch or gouge it with a screw driver, then you may need to take a two-step approach to stop or severely reduce the concrete dusting.
-This method requires the application of a densifier first and a water repellant sealer second.
+If the dusting is a bit more extreme, but the surface isn’t so soft that you can easily scratch or gouge it with a screw driver, then a densifier would be a better solution.

 Unlike siliconate sealers, however, densifiers do not form a protective barrier at the sub surface since the molecular structure of the densifier is much smaller.
-Because they do such a good job of making good concrete more dense, they are sometimes mistaken for a sealer since water tends to bead after application.
+Because they do such a good job of making good concrete more dense, they are sometimes mistaken for a sealer since water can sometimes bead initially after application.

-If the surface of your concrete is soft enough to scratch with a screwdriver or your dusting is severe, your best option is a floor coating such as epoxy.
+If the surface of your concrete is soft enough to scratch with a screwdriver or your dusting is severe, then you may want to apply a floor coating such as epoxy.
 A properly applied coating will not only enhance the looks of your garage floor, it will last for years and provide excellent protection from the elements, including chemicals and automotive fluids.

-While concrete dusting can be a real nuisance in your garage, it doesn’t mean that you can’t tackle the issue with a little bit of DIY effort on your part.
-Unless the dusting is severe, proper cleaning of the floor and easy application of a penetrating sealer usually gets the job done.
-All that is required is some cleaning supplies and a pump up garden sprayer to apply the sealer.
+Though concrete dusting can be a real nuisance in your garage, it doesn’t mean that you can’t tackle the issue with a little bit of DIY effort on your part.
+Unless the dusting is severe, proper cleaning of the floor and easy application of a penetrating sealer or densifier usually gets the job done.
+All that is required is some cleaning supplies and a pump up garden sprayer to apply.

 If the dusting is severe enough that the concrete can be scratched easily, we recommend contacting a floor coating contractor if you do not feel comfortable with grinding the concrete or installing an epoxy coating yourself.

-Finally, don’t forget to contact a quality vendor or manufacturer to ask questions if you are unsure.
-Home improvement centers generally are not well educated on such topics and may not carry the proper product to use.
+Finally, it’s always a good idea to contact a quality concrete floor coating and sealing vendor to ask questions if you are unsure.
+Home improvement centers generally are not well educated on such topics and most do not carry the proper products to use.
 Vendors who specialize in concrete coating and sealing products, on the other hand, are extremely knowledgeable and can help you to successfully stop concrete dusting of your garage floor.